-In this episode, we dive into the hot topic of off-leash dogs in nature areas, and try to find a way to have a conversation about this issue that builds a sense of community instead of confrontation.
+In this interview, we explore the topic of off-leash dogs in nature areas and look for ways to approach the issue through a conversation that fosters a sense of community instead of confrontation.
 To discuss this, Beakuency welcomes Heidi Bock, Vice President of Conservation for the Columbia Land Conservancy, a nonprofit land trust that works with the community to conserve farmland, forests, and wildlife habitat in Columbia County.

-Compassion comes from recognizing that you can't necessarily tell what's going on in the lives of others from the surface.
-Heidi shares examples of wildlife whose lives may not be apparent to us, but that we can help thrive by keeping our dogs on a leash, including the ground-nesting bird Bobolink.
-She also discusses the CLC's information signage on its properties and educational programs designed to encourage learning and compassion not only for the wildlife but also for the people we meet on the trails.
+Compassion begins with recognizing that we can’t always see what others are going through.
+Heidi shares examples of wildlife whose presence may not be obvious but whose survival depends on our choices, including the ground-nesting bird Bobolink.
+She also discusses the CLC’s informational signage on its properties and its educational programs, which are designed to inspire learning and compassion—not just for wildlife, but also for the people we encounter on the trails.

 Columbia Land Conservancy website: https://columbialand.org/